UL-FRI-NLP-Course/ul-fri-nlp-course-project-2025-2026-2026-aaok/README.md

-# Natural language processing course: `Put name of your project here`
+# Natural language processing course: AI assistant for Slovenian legal analysis

-Please, organize README and the whole structure of the repository to be self-contained and reproducible.
+Large language models (LLMs) are powerful but often lack the domain-specific knowledge required for accurate legal advising, particularly in localized contexts such as Slovenian law.
+In this work, we outline the design of a specialized conversational AI assistant aimed at addressing these limitations.
+The proposed approach combines the COLESLAW 1.0 legal corpus with techniques such as Retrieval-Augmented Generation (RAG) and parameter-efficient fine-tuning (PEFT) to enable context-aware and reliable responses grounded in authoritative sources.